1N3/Findsploit/README.md

 ### ABOUT
 Finsploit is a simple bash script to quickly and easily search both local and online exploit databases.
 This repository also includes "copysploit" to copy any exploit-db exploit to the current directory and "compilesploit" to automatically compile and run any C exploit (ie. ./copysploit 1337.c && ./compilesploit 1337.c).

-For updates to this script, use git clone https://github.com/1N3/Findsploit.git
+For updates to this script, type `findsploit update`

 ### INSTALLATION
 ```